Ratstail91/Toy/compound-library.md

 This function returns a new string which is identical to the string `self`, except any uppercase letters are replaced with the corresponding lowercase letters.

+## _toString(self)

+This function returns a string representation of `self`.
+This is intended for arrays and dictionaries, but can theoretically work on any printable value.

 ## _toUpper(self: string)

 This function returns a new string which is identical to the string `self`, except any lowercase letters are replaced with the corresponding uppercase letters.